Prost! Oktoberfest in Paintings

-Oktoberfest, as the name suggests, is a traditional German beer festival held annually in October.
-Last year, the festival was unfortunately cancelled due to the coronavirus pandemic.
-However this year, it is not the case, as it is starts on 17th September!
+Oktoberfest, as the name suggests, is a traditional German beer festival held annually in October (although it starts already in late September).
 For those who cannot attend this year’s beer fest, we will try to make this up by offering exquisite examples of beer in art!

 Perhaps the most famous example here.
 Rembrandt van Rijn, the ultimate Dutch master who infamously portrayed himself as the Prodigal Son with his wife Saskia van Uylenburgh.
 This scene was set in a biblical context depicting a man toasting with a beer glass.
 Don’t you agree that it perfectly renders the merry atmosphere of Oktoberfest?

 2. An Elegant Pint

 A similar elegant beer glass is depicted on a Dutch still life by painter Jan van de Velde III, who juxtaposed locally produced Dutch beer with wonders from far lands, such as the Chinese porcelain plate and tobacco.

 Although we are probably more likely to picture Vincent van Gogh drinking absinthe in a Parisian cafe, he was also keen on beer.
 It helped him start conversations with the surrounding members of the artistic bohème.